taipalogy/taipa/README.md

 # Taipa

-This natural language processing library consists of the following functions:
+A library for analyzing and processing Taiwanese language.
+This library consists of the following functions:

 * lemmatizing
 * stemming